Cognigy/Documentation/docs/en/docs/ai/resources/manage/extensions.md

 </blockquote>

-### Handling Timeouts in an Extension
+### Handle Timeouts in an Extension
 Extensions have a default timeout of 20 seconds, meaning if the time it takes for the Extension to complete is more than 20 seconds, the Extension will stop and an error will be returned to the Flow.
-The Flow execution will continue, and the error can be accessed under ```input.extensionError.message```.
+The Flow execution will continue, and the error can be accessed under `input.extensionError.message`.

 !!! warning "Extension Timeout"
     Extensions have a default time-out of 20 seconds.
 The time-out can be changed on dedicated Cognigy.AI installations.

-## Installing a custom Extension
+## Install a custom Extension
 <div class="divider"></div>

-You can install a custom Extension from the Extension Marketplace by using the “Upload Extension” button or by dragging and dropping.
+You can install a custom Extension from the Extension Marketplace by using the **Upload Extension** button or by dragging and dropping.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/resources/images/7cf0412-Installing-Custom-Extensions.PNG" width="100%" />
   <figcaption>Installing a custom Extension</figcaption>
 </figure>

-## Updating a custom Extension
+## Update a custom Extension
 <div class="divider"></div>
 [![Version badge](https://img.shields.io/badge/Added in-v4.25.0-blue.svg)]({{config.site_url}})

-You can update a custom Extension by selecting the Extension either in the "Marketplace" section or in the "Installed" section and clicking update.
-If you select an extension in the "Marketplace" section, then the latest version from the Extension Marketplace will replace your installed Extension.
-If you select the extension in the "Installed" section, you will be asked to upload the updated Extension.
+You can update a custom Extension by selecting the Extension either in the **Marketplace** section or in the **Installed** section and clicking **Update**.
+If you select an extension in the **Marketplace** section, then the latest version from the **Extension Marketplace** will replace your installed Extension.
+If you select the extension in the **Installed** section, you will be asked to upload the updated Extension.

+[Trusted Extensions](#make-an-extension-trusted) can only be updated by admins or members with the `extension_trust_admin` project role.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/resources/images/update-extension-package.png" width="100%" />
   <figcaption>Updating a custom Extension</figcaption>
 </figure>

-## Publishing an Extension
+## Publish an Extension
 <div class="divider"></div>

-If you want us to approve your developed extension and publish it on the Extension Marketplace, please follow the approval procedure explained in the readme of our [GitHub repository](https://github.com/Cognigy/Extensions).
+If you want us to approve your developed extension and publish it on the Extension Marketplace, follow the approval procedure explained in the readme of our [GitHub repository](https://github.com/Cognigy/Extensions).

 ## Extension Performance